Pin and Win

 One for the Books π±

 This project marked an important milestone in my growth as a designer.
-It was my first experience working on such a large-scale campaign.
+It was my first time working on such a large-scale campaign.
 From early concepts to final production, this project taught me how to collaborate with stakeholders, adapt to feedback, and design within real-world constraints.

 Project Overview